DIY Sliced Wood Christmas Ornaments

 - small screw in eye hooks (from the hardware store)

 - small holiday-themed or monogram stencils if desired (I used the Martha Stewart brand)

 - Paint and embellish wood slices as desired and let dry.

 - Screw-in eye hooks to the top of each ornament and embellish with a ribbon or twine.

 - You could also drill a hole towards the top of each circle and tie the twine to hang instead of using eye hooks.

-To create this snowman pictured above, first paint entire side of ornament white and let dry.
+To create this snowman pictured above, first, paint the entire side of ornament white and let dry.
 Then use a pencil eraser tip to stamp on circles with black paint for eyes and mouth.
-Use orange paint for the nose and pink or flesh colored paint for cheeks.
+Use orange paint for the nose and pink or flesh-colored paint for cheeks.